Central Iowa’s Homeless Shelter Greenhouse

 The idea of a homeless shelter greenhouse has been spreading recently and we are excited to be a part of this innovative movement.
-Central Iowa Shelter & Services Center built a Growing Dome to not only feed the hungry, but also to teach those needing a second chance how to grow their own food!
+Central Iowa Shelter & Services Center (CISS) built a Growing Dome not only to feed the hungry, but also to teach those needing a second chance how to grow their own food!
 Such fantastic news!
 We are also excited that they are getting such great attention from the media for the wonderful work they are doing for those in need in their community.

-From AJ Olson, the Assistant Manager to the shelter: “We’re an opportunity center.
+From AJ Olson, the Assistant Manager at the shelter: “We’re an opportunity center.
 We are more than just a homeless shelter.
 We’re a place – yes – that people can come eat and sleep, but we have a food pantry, a clothing closet, a classroom, we have classes that are offered here.
 We have apartments.
 So we really want this to be a place where people can come and receive assistance to move beyond where they’re at.”

 To learn more about the Central Iowa Shelter & Services: http://www.centraliowashelter.org/

 We’ve received a flood of encouragement and feedback from followers on Facebook.
 Read the Post by Growing Spaces Greenhouses.

 We thought we’d also share an update on the greenhouse from their website below:

-Since the installation of the 33′ Growing Dome Greenhouse for the Homeless Shelter, they have built a growing program called Mulberry Farms & Food.
+Since the installation of the 33′ Growing Dome Greenhouse for the Homeless Shelter, they built a growing program called Mulberry Farms & Food.
 Staff and clients aim to provide healthy and locally grown food options to use in the Mulberry Street Cafe, the kitchen program at CISS.
 First started in 2014 with the help of DuPont Pioneer, the farm was built in the CISS backyard with a 33-foot Growing Dome and 10 raised growing beds.
 In the first full summer of the program, they grew around 100 pounds of produce, all of which were used to feed people out of the kitchen.
-After some trial and error, 40-plus koi fish were added into the tank in the dome as a part of an aquaponics system used to help speed up the growing process and regulate the temperature in the dome for year round growing.
+After some trial and error, 40-plus koi fish were added into the tank in the dome as a part of an aquaponics system used to help speed up the growing process and regulate the temperature in the dome for year-round growing.

 In the winter of 2018 CISS was given a set of greenhouses in Altoona the Master Gardeners of Iowa had one time called home.
 Mulberry Farms & Food staff are working to get the space cleaned up and ready to use for the upcoming growing season.
 With expanded space for growing and an ever-growing list of supporters, they are hoping to be able to produce enough food on a yearly basis to begin selling to local businesses and organizations to increase the amount of local food that gets consumed in Des Moines.